 Sometimes just when I think, “I know my triads”, I find a simple exercise that proves me wrong.
-Playing through some of the Bach violin partitas and sonatas got me working on the different types of spread triads in all the inversions.
-Spread triads can help create beautiful melodic shapes and sounds and I find working with them inspiring.
+Playing through some of the Bach violin partitas and sonatas got me working on different types of spread triads in all their inversions.
+Spread or open triads can help create beautiful melodic shapes and sounds and I find working with them inspiring.
 I can’t help but think of the prelude to the first Bach cello suite whenever I hear a spread major triad in root position.

 Below is a Sheet Music Pdf (in concert) and a You Tube video of the lesson.